Spectral ergodic Banach problem and flat polynomials: Abstract

 \section{Abstract}

-We construct a sequence of polynomials that are flat in the almost everywhere sense.
-The construction is done by appealing to the nice combinatorial properties of the Singer's sets and Sidon sets.
-As a consequence, we get a positive answer to Littlewood's flatness problem in the class of the Newman polynomials.
-We further obtain that there exist a rank one map acting on space of infinite measure with simple Lebesgue spectrum.
-This answer an old question attributed to Banach.
-It is turn out that our construction answer also positively the Mahler's problem in the class of Newman polynomials.
-Moreover, we get an answer to the Bourgain's question on the $L^1$-norm of $L^2$ normalized idempotent polynomials.
+We construct a sequence of flat polynomials with coefficients $0,1$.
+We thus get that there exist a sequence of Newman's polynomials that are $L^\alpha$-flat, $0 \leq \alpha <2$.
+This settles an old question of Littlewood.
+In the opposite direction, we prove that the Newman polynomials are not $L^\alpha$-flat, for $\alpha \geq 4$.
+We further establish that there is a conservative, ergodic, $\sigma$-finite measure preserving transformation with simple Lebesgue spectrum.
+This answer affirmatively a long-standing problem of Banach from the Scottish book.
+Consequently, we obtain a positive answer to Mahler's problem in the class of Newman polynomials, and this allows us also to answer a question raised by Bourgain on the supremum of the $L^1$-norm of $L^2$-normalized idempotent polynomials.